March 2018 Update

 Chapter 6: Vacations, Family and Medical Leave, and Other Time Off

-Effective January 1, 2017, an employer having 25 or more employees must inform each new employee of his or her right to take protected time off because of domestic violence, sexual assault, or stalking.
-New employees must be informed of this right on hire, and current employees on request.
-The Labor Commissioner is tasked with developing a form for this purpose on or before July 1, 2017, and employers are not required to comply with this rule until the Labor Commissioner has posted the model form on the DLSE's website (http://www.dir.ca.gov/dlse/DLSE-Forms.htm).
-Lab C §230.1(h)(1)–(3).
+As reported in last year’s update, effective January 1, 2017, an employer having 25 or more employees must inform each new employee of his or her right under Lab C §§230(c), (e), and (f) and 230.1 to take protected time off because of domestic violence, sexual assault or stalking.
+New employees must be notified of this right on hire, and current employees on request.
+The Labor Commissioner has since developed a form for this purpose.
 See §6.137.

 Chapter 9: Notice-Posting, Training, and Recordkeeping Requirements